sortabrilliant/ps/readme.txt

 P.S. is the easiest way to add important information to the bottom of your site.
 P.S. a container block where whatever blocks you put inside of it will be displayed on your site as a popover.
 The only thing you are limited by is your imagination, all blocks are supported.

 == Screenshots ==
+1. Add whatever blocks you want in the P.S. block.
+2. Set up your button.
+3. On your site P.S. generates a button.
+3. And your popover automatically.

 == Changelog ==
 1.0.0 initial commit